neone4373/cljs_hit_the_ground_running/blog.md

     [lein-localrepo "0.5.3"]]}}
 ```

-Additionally, now that we have cider 0.7.0 the Emacs plugin auto-complete will start causing all sorts of hanging and trouble.
+Additionally, now that we have cider 0.7.0 the Emacs plug-in auto-complete will start causing all sorts of hanging and trouble.
 I wish I had a non-hacky way to solve this but sadly the intricacies of the Emacs-Live package system are still opaque to me.
-So the hackey solution is in emacs `M-x package-install company` which will give us [Company-Mode](https://company-mode.github.io/ "Company Mode") a non-buggy replacement for auto-complete.
+The hackey solution is in emacs `M-x package-install company` which will give us [Company-Mode](https://company-mode.github.io/ "Company Mode") a non-buggy replacement for auto-complete.
 Then whenever you open a clj do `M-x auto-complete-mode` to disable it.
 I know, its really hackey but for now this is the best I have so lets just get to the good part.

-OK so now that we have done all of the heavy lifting lets confirm we are good to go.
+With the heavy lifting complete lets confirm we are good to go.

 Step one, Speclj auto-run testing: